|

 Pruning Old Roses

-... not be pruned for at least 3 years after they are planted.
+... for at least 3 years after they are planted.
 Some of the Albas form thick, spreading, upright clumps which in time can be divided if they outgrow their space.
-BOURBONS: Remove any dead wood ... branches that can be stubbed back about every third year is a good way to keep the often rampant climbers within bounds.
-Remove dead blooms; picking back to leave 2 or 3 eyes on the flowering stem ...
+BOURBONS: Remove ... be stubbed back about every third year is a good way to keep the often rampant climbers within bounds.
+Remove dead blooms; picking back to leave 2 or 3 eyes on ...

 www.berkeleyhort.com